 Park, John W., "A follow-up of the graduates of Newport High School from 1935-1949" (1950).
-Electronic Theses and Dissertations.
-211.
+All-Inclusive List of Electronic Theses and Dissertations.
+2800. https://scholars.indianastate.edu/etds/2800

 This Thesis is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.